tytydraco/yessleep/out/Do_NOT_eat_Martha_Browns_Banana_Bread_Its_alive.md

 My grandmother always baked banana bread from Martha Brown's Banana Bread Mix.
-It was a tradition, and she would bring it to our Christmas get togethers.
+It was a tradition, and she would bring it to our Christmas get-togethers.
 Christmas is put lightly though, as it is hosted in November, due to my rich, snobby Aunt Susan and Uncle Dean always traveling to some exotic country for an expensive holiday in December.
 During that month, I always mute my notifications so I don't have to see their boasting images and harsh, vaguely racist captions in the family group chat.
 They are always away holidaying while my parents are stuck at home with my little sister Leah and Grandmother, struggling to pay their rent.
 I can barely afford to pay for my own, let alone help my parents as well.

 This year was different though, as it was the first Christmas without my Grandmother.
 She passed away from complications with pneumonia in September, a couple weeks before her 87th birthday.
 That is why this year it was my job to bring the banana bread.
-When I lived at home, me and her would make it together every year I would do the mixing as I watched her shaky hands, skin like a thin sheet of baking paper, spread the mixture into the burnt, bubbled oven tray.
+When I lived at home, me and her would make it together every year.
+I would do the mixing as I watched her shaky hands, skin like a thin sheet of baking paper, spread the mixture into the burnt, bubbled oven tray.
 Even though it hasn't been that long since she has passed away, I am starting to forget the loving look her bumpy eyes gave me, the touch of her arm around mine, when I walked her to her chair.
 It hurts knowing I will forget it all completely.
 At least for now, I still have the tradition of our banana bread.

 I always weighed the box of Martha Brown's Banana Bread Mix in my hand.
-I jostled my wrist up and down, feeling the flowery substance clump and sift inside it's packet.
+I jostled my wrist up and down, feeling the flowery substance clump and sift inside its packet.
 I slide open the cardboard opening and get hit with an invisible wave of putrid smell.
 I do not remember it smelling this eye watering, I assume they just altered the recipe since last Christmas.
 I hope it still gives me the taste of nostalgia upon my tongue when it is fully baked.
 It takes me forty minutes to put everything together and place it in the oven to bake.
 I acknowledge this is abnormally long, but for some reason, ever since I poured the mix into my bowl, I had uncontrollable, slobbering sneezing fits.
 I had to excuse myself from the kitchen multiple times, go to the bathroom, and leak mucus and flehm into the sink.
 I have seasonal allergies, but I thought they had decreased exponentially since my childhood.
 The allergies conveniently died down after the bread started baking in the oven, and overall, I forgot about it entirely.